sanko/infix/README.md

 *   **A Plugin System Architect:** Build a stable, ABI-agnostic plugin system. `infix` can provide the boundary layer, allowing you to load and call functions from shared libraries without tight coupling.
 *   **A C/C++ Developer:** Dynamically call functions from system libraries (`user32.dll`, `libc.so.6`, etc.) without needing to link against them at compile time, or create complex stateful callbacks for C APIs.
 *   **A Security Researcher:** `infix` provides a powerful, fuzz-tested toolkit for analyzing and interacting with native code.

+> **How does `infix` compare to alternatives like libffi and`dyncall?**
+>
+> `infix` shares a similar goal with these popular libraries but differs in its design philosophy.
+>
+> - Compared to libffi, `infix` prioritizes a modern, security-hardened architecture (W^X memory, guard pages), a more expressive and readable string-based API, and a powerful named type registry for managing complex data structures.
+> - Compared to dyncall, `infix` offers a declarative API via its signature strings.
+Where dyncall uses an imperative, programmatic sequence of calls (e.g., `dcArgInt(vm, 10); dcArgString(vm, "hi");`), `infix` defines the entire function prototype in a single, self-contained, and human-readable string.
+This makes signatures easy to log, store in configuration, and manage, especially for complex types.

 ## Key Features